dmbarbour/glas/docs/GlasNamespaces.md

 ## Multiple Definitions

 The namespace model maintains a set of definitions for each name.
-In many cases, this must be a singleton set, but larger sets are potentially convenient when modeling multimethods, constraint systems, or logic-relational tables.
-If a name has multiple distinct definitions where one is expected, we'll generally raise an ambiguity error at compile time.
+Larger sets are potentially useful for modeling multimethods, tables, or constraint systems.
+If a program expects a single definition for a name with multiple definitions, we might raise an ambiguity error at compile time.
+Or we could try to disambiguate based on type and context.
+This is left to program semantics.

 Although the set of definitions is represented as a list, we're free to sort and eliminate duplicates at any step.
 I recommend doing so at reflection API boundaries to ensure a deterministic outcome when the set is observed by arbitrary user code.